LACNIC/rapport/README.md

 ### `$FORT`

 The string that can be used to invoke Fort 2's binary.
-It's optional; defaults to `fort`.
+It's optional; defaults to `fort2`.

 You can override this to point to an installation outside of `$PATH`.
 In particular, I use it it to test Fort's development builds: